mtjvc/mysql_udf/README.rst

 - UDF for distributed STDDEV calculation (using Welford 1962, Chan et al. 1979)
 - UDF for doing nothing for a given number of seconds (sleep)
 - UDF for strrpos implementation
+- UDFs for work with Gaia mission data
+- UDFs with special functions such as erf

 To install